ddterm/gnome-shell-extension-ddterm/docs/common.md

 ddterm Reactive/Rx Utilities
 ----------------------------

-Modules in the [`ddterm/rx`] directory are imported by both the [application] and [Preferences dialog].
+In the process of removal.

-However, they are never imported by the extension itself.
+Modules in the [`ddterm/rx`] directory are imported by the [application].

-Because this component is used by the [Preferences dialog] code, it must also support both Gtk 3 and Gtk 4.
+They are never imported by the shell extension.

 * [`rxutil.js`] is an integration layer between GObject/Gtk and RxJS.